-This Scholarship, awarded for the first time in 2015, is awarded annually to a current Melbourne Grammar School Year 11 student demonstrating outstanding talent, accomplishment, promise in the Visual Arts, and a desire in pursuing a career in a related field.
+This scholarship is awarded annually to a current Melbourne Grammar School Year 11 student demonstrating outstanding talent, accomplishment, promise in the Visual Arts, and a desire in pursuing a career in a related field.

 The Scholarship pays tribute to Will Ballantyne (OM 2010) who tragically died in 2013.